rohithr8484/MezoIQ/README.md

 Mezo IQ is a gamified on-chain engagement and analytics platform built on a Bitcoin-powered blockchain, designed to maximize user participation and retention.
 It transforms everyday blockchain activity—such as transfers, staking, DeFi interactions, and shopping—into achievement-driven experiences.
 Users complete challenges, climb live leaderboards, and earn rewards by actively participating on-chain.
 Mezo IQ blends real-time activity tracking, competitive progression, and incentivized commerce, enabling users to unlock badges, levels, and rewards while gaining clear insights into their on-chain behavior.

+- Integrated on-chain marketplace
+Commerce experiences where spending and participation unlock additional rewards and status.

 - Gamified on-chain engagement app
 A consumer-facing application built on a Bitcoin-powered blockchain that rewards users for real on-chain activity.